AguaClara/Textbook/Fluid_Deformation_and_Energy_Dissipation/FDED_Derivations.rst

 .. math:: \bar G_2 = \frac{\bar G_1}{4} \neq \sqrt{\frac{\bar\varepsilon_1}{4\nu}} =  \frac{\bar G_1}{2}

-Given that the energy dissipation rate is proportional to the square of the velocity gradient the mean of the energy dissipation rate is **not** proportional to the mean of the velocity gradient.
+Given that the energy dissipation rate is proportional to the square of the velocity gradient, the mean of the energy dissipation rate is **not** proportional to the mean of the velocity gradient.
 Thus the Camp Stein method of calculating the average velocity gradient is not correct except in the case of uniform velocity gradient.
 The Camp Stein equation is dimensionally correct and could be corrected by adding a dimensionless constant :math:`\Pi_{CS}` that is a function of the energy dissipation rate distribution within the control volume.

 .. math:: \bar G =\Pi_{CS}\sqrt{\frac{\bar\varepsilon}{\nu}}